 Let’s face it.
 Reputation is complicated.
 Its definition may be straightforward, but its manifestations are labyrinthine.
 Reputation shapes how people behave, what people buy, how people think, and why people act the way they do.

 This reality leads us to the second consideration of this article — the importance of reputation.

 Why is Reputation Important?

-Reputation is important.
-That much should seem obvious.
-But why?
+Reputation is important; that much should seem obvious.
+But what does that mean?
 What are the advantages of having a sterling reputation over, say, having an abysmal reputation?
-Does it really matter in the grand scheme of things — wealth, health, and the pursuit of happiness?
+Does it matter in the grand scheme of things — wealth, health, and the pursuit of happiness?